Recorded Webinars and Frequently Asked Questions (FAQs)

 What is Family Orientation?

 Our Family Orientation program is ever-evolving.
-Family Orientation is delivered online in advance of arrival via webinars, virtual office hours, our Family Resource Guide, and family newsletters.
+Family Orientation is delivered online in advance of arrival via webinars, virtual drop-in question-and-answer sessions, our Family Resource Guide, and family newsletters.
 Families who participate in our virtual Family Orientation will have the opportunity to learn about Berklee from the people who are here to support your student.
 Families will learn about the student experience, the resources available to your student, and how you can best support your student in a safe, healthy transition to life at Berklee.
-Families who attend the in-person Family Celebration events on January 15 and 16 will have the opportunity to make social connections with other Berklee family members.
+Families who attend in-person Family Celebration events will have the opportunity to make social connections with other Berklee family members.

 Is Family Orientation mandatory?